 “So let us do all we can to live in peace.
 And let us work hard to build each other up.”
 Romans 14:19

-Driving home from work last week, I found myself behind one of those cars that was plastered with “peace” type bumper stickers.
-As it made for good reading, while sitting at the stop light, I began to think about how peace was a nice concept but it simply isn’t human nature.
-On a grand scale, peace is elusive and there is always a need for peacemakers, in fact I think that most people want peace and that is how the anti-christ will establish a hold on the world, through the promise of peace.
-True peace doesn’t come until after Jesus comes back and establishes His kingdom upon this earth but that doesn’t mean we can’t desire peace and work towards peace on a smaller personal scale.
+Driving home from work last week, I found myself behind one of those cars that were plastered with “peace” type bumper stickers.
+As it made for good reading while sitting at the stop light, I began to think about how peace was a nice concept, but it simply isn’t human nature.
+On a grand scale, peace is elusive, and there is always a need for peacemakers, in fact, I think that most people want peace and that is how the anti-christ will establish a hold on the world, through the promise of peace.
+True peace doesn’t come until after Jesus comes back and establishes His kingdom upon this earth, but that doesn’t mean we can’t desire peace and work towards peace on a smaller personal scale.

 Here are a few requirements that I think help achieve peace with an ex-spouse:

 - Peace requires seeing your ex as a human being capable of making mistakes, just like you.

 - Peace requires a change of heart that only God can provide.

 - Peace requires the power of God’s love flowing through you.

 - Peace requires you to think before you speak and to say what the Holy Spirit wishes and not your flesh.

 - Peace requires making a choice – a choice to do all the above and live in peace.

 As I wrap things up, I would like to share something my daughter brought home from her Kindergarten Sunday school class that talks about peace (credit goes to The reThink Group).